 An added bonus: IRAs also often offer more investment options than the typical 401k plan.
-Just as with your traditional 401k, you may contribute pretax dollars to a traditional IRA (as I discuss further, you can only contribute pretax dollars up to certain income levels) and then benefit from tax-deferred growth and distributions.
+Just as with your traditional 401k, you may contribute pretax dollars to a traditional IRA and then benefit from tax-deferred growth and distributions.
+As I later cover, be aware that you can only contribute pretax dollars up to certain income levels.

 While contributing to both a 401k and IRA is certainly allowed, there are a few considerations to keep in mind.
 The first is the contribution limits the IRS places on each type of account, which are outlined in the table below.